 How long it takes

 Decisions are usually made:

 - within 10 days if you’re able to use the Tier 2 priority application service

-You’ll be contacted if your application is complicated and will take longer, for example because:
+You’ll be contacted if your circumstances or application are more complicated, for example if:

 - your supporting documents need to be verified